lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Note that there is a clear indication of two distinct populations.
 The majority of the objects have low eccentricity, and are reasonably close past Neptune.
+Those are commonly known as Trans-Neptunian Objects (TNOs).
 In addition, there is a separate population of high-eccentricity objects, and those are comets.

-1.10.
+2.4.
 Plot the distribution of diameters of the Trans-Neptunian Objects derived from their absolute H magnitudes.
 For this you will need to use the formula below, where ``H`` is the absolute H magnitude, and ``A`` is the albedo.
+The equation which gives the diameter d in kilometers  is ``d = 10^(3.1236 - 0.5log(A) - 0.2H) .
-Note that the query you executed in Step 1.9 already returned a column with the H magnitude, so you won't need to execute a new query for this step.
+Note that the query you executed in Step 2.1 already returned a column with the H magnitude, so you won't need to execute a new query for this step.
 For the purpose of this demonstration, we will use the albedo of 0.15, which is a common value in literature.
 We note that the derived diameter depends only weakly on the adopted albedo.
-The equation is below, and gives the diameter in kilometers.

 .. figure:: /_static/portal_tut03_step01h.png
-    :width: 400
+..    :width: 400
-    :name: portal_tut03_step01h
+..    :name: portal_tut03_step01h
-    :alt: The equation relating the diameter of a small Solar system object as a function of its albedo and H-magnitude
+..    :alt: The equation relating the diameter of a small Solar system object as a function of its albedo and H-magnitude

+..
 The equation relating the diameter of a small Solar system object as a function of its albedo A and H-magnitude.

 In order to be able to plot the distribution of derived diameters of the Solar System objects, we will need to modify the above equation.
 This is because the ``10^()`` expression is not available as an option for the expression for the content of the new column in the portal, but the ``exp()`` is available.
-We will assume the albedo of 0.15.
-The equivalent "legal" expression is ``3418 * exp(-0.46 * H)``.
+We will assume the albedo of 0.15, the commonly adopted value (see REF.).
+With this, the equation above simplifies to The equivalent "legal" expression is ``3418 * exp(-0.46 * H)``.
 Add an additional column by clicking on the "add column" icon above the table (the icon has a little "+" sign on it).
 Enter ``D`` in the "name" field, and ``3418 * exp(-0.46 * mpcH)`` in the expression field, as below.